+The Scheme is invested in leveraged LDI arrangements to provide hedging protection against adverse changes in interest rates and inflation expectations.
 The LDI manager may from time to time call for additional cash to be paid to the LDI portfolio in order to support a given level of leverage.

 Collateral adequacy risk is the risk that cash calls to the LDI fund are not met within the required timeframe.
 A potential consequence of this risk is that the Scheme's interest rate and inflation hedging could be reduced, and that the Scheme's funding level could suffer subsequently as a result.

 In order to manage this risk, we ensure that the Scheme has a sufficient allocation to cash and other highly liquid assets which can be readily realised, so that cash can be posted to the LDI manager at short notice if required.
+We regularly monitor the potential impact of movement in interest rates and inflation expectations and how that compares to the change that can be supported by the assets invested in the LDI arrangements and those directly supporting those arrangements.